OatBran/7HSteamGuide/README.md

 ## Manual PNG To DDS Conversion

 **Optional but recommended - Mixing texture formats is not optimal for performance!**

 - Covers _FAQ:_ **I have other PNG mods that arent included in the pack builder!**
     - Includes mods such as ESUI, Avatars, Gameplay mods with textures, etc.
+- **During Manual DDS Conversion, ONLY graphical-related mods are required to be converted.
+(PNG textures+mipmaps only) However, the following tool allows conversion of any IRO it just extends the conversion time needlessly.**

 9. [Download the PNG to DDS Converter tool by satsuki](http://forums.qhimm.com/index.php?topic=19701.0)
    - Extract archive to a working directory; Ex. `C:\PNG2DDS\`